 6.03 The Employer shall remit electronically to the Union, dues deducted from the pay of all Employees to an account specified by the Union by the first working day after the fifteenth calendar day in the following month.
 Where an accounting adjustment is necessary to correct an over or under payment of dues, it shall be effected in the succeeding month.

-6.04 A monthly report of the deductions remitted is forwarded electronically to the Union and includes particulars indentifying each Employee, showing Employee number, Employee name, address, city, postal code, date of hire, department, position code, category, class number, gross pay and the amount of dues deducted.
+6.04 A monthly report of the deductions remitted is forwarded electronically to the Union and includes particulars identifying each Employee, showing Employee number, Employee name, address, city, postal code, date of hire, department, position code, category, class number, gross pay and the amount of dues deducted.
 A monthly report of deductions remitted will also be forwarded electronically to the Local Chair, with the particulars aforementioned, excluding address, city, postal code, and gross pay.
 Further, the Employer shall provide to the Union, monthly, a list containing the name and last known address of current recipients of Long Term Disability Insurance and any other person(s) on leave.

 The Employer shall notify the Local, monthly, of the names of new Employees and their Department, hired for positions in the bargaining unit.